-February is the month of romance, and the ideal time to show your partner how much you love them.
+February is the month of love, and the ideal time to show your partner how much you cherish them.
 It is also a good time to show how much you care for the other love in your life: your car.

-ďRegular car care is vital to ensuring your car operates optimally.
-And, perhaps more importantly, looking after your car will extend its good looks and improve its resale value.
-Another important reason to care for your vehicle is that many features, such as your windscreen wipers, need regular maintenance to keep you safe,Ē said the Automobile Association (AA).
+Regular car care is vital to ensuring your car operates optimally.
+And, perhaps more importantly, looking after your car will extend its good looks, and improve its resale value.
+Another important reason to care for your vehicle is that many features, such as your windscreen wipers, need regular maintenance to keep you safe.

-It is always a good idea to clean your car yourself every now and again.
+If you normally take your car to a car wash for cleaning, consider doing it yourself every now and again.
 In this way, you will notice any scratches, bumps or irregularities on the bodywork that you may miss if someone else is cleaning it for you.

-A good place to start is washing the exterior.
-But donít wash your vehicle with dishwashing liquid or other detergents.
-They are designed to strip grease and grime off surfaces such as glass and plastic and may damage your carís bodywork.
+A good place to start is by washing the exterior.
+But don’t wash your vehicle with dishwashing liquid or other detergents.
+They are designed to strip grease and grime off surfaces such as glass and plastic and may damage your car’s bodywork.
 Use specially formulated products instead, even though these may cost a little extra.

 Some tips to remember when washing your car are:

-Donít spray cold water on hot brakes; this may cause the brakes to warp and can prove costly to fix.
-Also donít spray any water into the air intake vents or any electrical components, as this may also cause damage, and lead to a malfunction later on.
+Don’t spray cold water on hot brakes; this may cause the brakes to warp and can prove costly to fix.
+Also don’t spray any water into the air intake vents or any electrical components, as this may also cause damage, and lead to a malfunction later on.

 Use cloths and sponges designed for auto-detailing, other products may not be as gentle on your paintwork.
 And, start by cleaning the roof of your car and work your way down.
 In this way you can move all the dirt in one direction.

 Don’t let your car stand in the open to drip dry.
 Use a proper cloth or chamois and, again, start from the roof and work your way down.
 If you drop the cloth on the floor, shake it out properly before continuing to avoid little grains of sand scratching the paintwork.